flemay/3musketeers/docs/guide/patterns.md

 ## Shell file

 Make calls Compose which executes a shell/bash command inside a Docker container.
-Also, an example of a shell file that mimics Make can be found [here][linkOtherTips].
+Also, an example of a shell file that mimics Make can be found [here][linkMisc].

 ![pattern-shell-file](./assets/diagrams-pattern-shell-file.svg)